Technology

 • ❌ Jack of all trades, master of none

-• ✅ Parallelism — independent agents run concurrently
+• ✅ Parallelism — independent agents can run concurrently

-• ✅ Scalability — add a new agent, not a new prompt
+• ✅ Scalability — adding a new capability means adding a new agent

 • ✅ Dynamic orchestration — adapts at runtime

-• ❌ Higher latency — each hop adds time
+• ❌ Higher latency — each hop adds network and inference time

 Architecture: Two Layers of MCP